BhavanaNannuru/Python-Projects/README.md

 - 🎓 **Learn by building**, not just watching or reading
 - 🧪 Try weird stuff in Python and see what happens
 - 📝 Keep track of the cool things I discover along the way
-- 📤 Share code that might inspire or teach others too

 Whether it’s a fun automation, an ASCII art generator, or a tiny tool with unexpected behavior — if it makes me think *“Whoa, that’s neat”*, it goes here.